Scheduled Tasks

 • File Extension: Must be a .bx (BoxLang) file

-• File Content: Should contain a BoxLang component with scheduler definitions
+• File Content: Should contain a BoxLang class with scheduler definitions

 • File Path: Can be absolute or relative to current directory